fshowalter/movielog-archive/features/welcome-back.md

 :slug: welcome-back
 :date: 2014-06-07
 :description: >
-  Wherein I declare review bankruptcy.
+  Wherein I declare review bankruptcy and request a second chance.
 ---

 Hey there, constant reader.
 Frank here.
 It's been awhile, huh?
 Right.
 Sorry about that.
 You see, as much as I enjoy writing about movies, I enjoy watching movies even more.
 And as I watched more movies, my to-review list grew...